-This guideline updates and replaces 'Pressure ulcers' (NICE clinical guideline 29) and 'Pressure ulcer prevention' (NICE clinical guideline 7).
-See About this guideline for details.
+This guideline updates and replaces 'Pressure ulcers' (NICE guideline CG29) and 'Pressure ulcer prevention' (NICE guideline CG7).
+See update information for details.

 Pressure ulcers are caused when an area of skin and the tissues below are damaged as a result of being placed under pressure sufficient to impair its blood supply.
 Typically they occur in a person confined to bed or a chair by an illness and as a result they are sometimes referred to as 'bedsores', or 'pressure sores'.